XiaoXuxxxx/gogo-codelens/README.md

 ## Acknowledgement

-https://github.com/tkgalk/go-interface-annotations I took the initial concept for inspiration.
+I took the initial concept from this repo https://github.com/tkgalk/go-interface-annotations for inspiration.